avik-pal/Wandb.jl/docs/src/misc.md

 ## Troubleshooting

+Note: you can check the version of the Wandb python client by calling `Wandb.version()`.

 1. `Wandb.jl` crashed Julia :( / Long error messages but stuff works :O

 It is possible that when creating the first logger instance `wandb` crashes julia or throws a verbose error